madebyskippy/pentimento/README.md

 =====
 Files
 -----
-Root folder must contain all .js, .css, and .html files from repo
+Root folder must contain all .js, .css, and .html files
 Images must be in root/images subfolder
 Lecture and audio files (.lec, .mp3, .ogg) must be in root/lectures subfolder
 .lec and .mp3/.ogg files should have the same filename (lecture1.lec, lecture1.mp3, lecture1.ogg)